cloudymax/pxeless/README.md

 -m, --meta-data         Path to meta-data file.
 Will be an empty file if not specified and using -a

--x, --extra-files       Specifies an folder with files and folders, which will be copied into the root of the iso image.
-                        If not set, nothing is copied
+-x, --extra-files       Specify a folder that will have its contents copied into the /media                         directory of the live system.
+If not set, nothing is copied.

 -k, --no-verify         Disable GPG verification of the source ISO file.
 By default SHA256SUMS-<current date> and
                         SHA256SUMS-<current date>.gpg files in the script directory will be used to verify the authenticity and integrity